From Broadway to Big Tech, a preview of fall 2021 across the media world - KESQ

 Sept.
 14: “Unbound” by MeToo founder Tarana Burke.
 Sept.
 21: “Vanderbilt: The Rise and Fall of an American Dynasty” by Anderson Cooper and Katherine Howe, “The Contrarian” by Max Chafkin, and “The End of Bias” by Jessica Nordell.
 Sept.
 28: “Bourdain: The Definitive Oral Biography” by his former assistant Laurie Woolever, “The Baseball 100” by Joe Posnanski, and “Believing” by Anita Hill.

 Oct.
 5: Dave Grohl’s “The Storyteller: Tales of Life and Music.”
 Oct.
 12: “Capote’s Women” by Laurence Leamer.
 Oct.
 19: “Everything and Less: The Novel in the Age of Amazon” by Mark McGurl.
 Oct.
 22: Teju Cole’s essay collection “Black Paper: Writing in a Dark Time.”
 Oct.
-26: “Harlots, Whores & Hackabouts: A History of Sex for Sale” by Kate Lister.
+26: “Going There” by Katie Couric and “Harlots, Whores & Hackabouts: A History of Sex for Sale” by Kate Lister.

 Nov.
 2: “Both/And: A Life in Many Worlds” by Huma Abedin.
 Nov.
 9: Emily Ratajkowski’s essay collection “My Body” and Will Smith’s memoir “Will.”
 Nov.
 16: “Viral: The Search for the Origin of Covid-19” by Matt Ridley and Alina Chan, and “The 1619 Project: A New Origin Story,” a compendium created by Nikole Hannah-Jones, Nov.
 23: Ann Patchett’s collection of essays “These Precious Days.”
 Nov.
 30: Brene Brown’s “Atlas of the Heart.”